top of page

 Ah, the period experience.
 How do you know when your symptoms warrant further investigation

 and support?
 The short answer… when you suspect there is something bigger going on.
-Of course this can be hard to tease out since menstrual pain and mood shifts are almost considered a right of passage for those of us with a uterus.
-However, any major shifts or symptoms warrant a bigger conversation with a health care provider… If your periods are causing significant impairment in your day to day life, you deserve a proper assessment.
+Of course, this can be hard to tease out since menstrual pain and mood shifts are almost considered a right of passage for those of us with a uterus.
+However, any major shifts or symptoms warrant a bigger conversation with a healthcare provider… If your periods are causing significant impairment in your day-to-day life, you deserve a proper assessment.
 So where can you start?

 Monitor for symptoms such as: